NoMore201/playmaker/README.md

 ## Description

 Playmaker is a python3-only apk manager with a web interface.
 The backend is taken from gplaycli/gplayweb python3 branch, with a few modifications.
-On the other hand, the frontend is completely rewritten using modern web technologies and material design toolkits.
+On the other hand, the frontend is completely rewritten using Backbonejs web framework.

 ## Development TODOs